 The present document specifies the AI/ML management related capabilities and services, which include the followings:

-- ML training.
+- ML model training.

 4a AI/ML management functionality and service framework

-4a.0 AI/ML operational workflow
+4a.0 ML model Lifecycle

-AI/ML techniques are widely used in 5GS (including 5GC, NG-RAN, and management system), the generic AI/ML operational workflow in the lifecycle of an ML entity, is depicted in Figure 4a.0-1.
+AI/ML techniques are widely used in 5GS (including 5GC, NG-RAN, and management system), the generic AI/ML operational workflow in the lifecycle of an ML model is depicted in Figure 4a.0-1.